 The EA Process

 Our independent analysis of the issues will be in the EA.
-Depending on the comments received during the scoping process, the EA may be published and mailed to federal, state, and local agencies, public interest groups, interested individuals, affected landowners, newspapers, libraries, and the Commission's official service list for this proceeding.
+Depending on the comments received during the scoping process, the EA may be published and mailed to Federal, state, and local agencies, public interest groups, interested individuals, affected landowners, newspapers, libraries, and the Commission's official service list for this proceeding.
 A comment period will be allotted for review if the EA is published.
 We will consider all comments on the EA before we make our recommendations to the Commission.
-To ensure your comments are considered, please carefully follow the instructions in the public participation section below.

 Currently Identified Environmental Issues

-We have already identified several issues that we think deserve attention based on a preliminary review of the proposed facilities and the environmental information provided by Freeport LNG.
-This preliminary list of issues may be changed based on your comments and our analysis.
+We have already identified several issues that we think deserve attention based on a preliminary review of the proposed modifications and the environmental information provided by Freeport LNG.
+The following list of issues may be changed based on your comments and our analysis:

-You can make a difference by providing us with your specific comments or concerns about NGL Extraction Project.
-Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
+You can make a difference by providing us with your specific comments or concerns about the project.
+By becoming a commentor, your concerns will be addressed in the EA Start Printed Page 43143and considered by the Commission.
+You should focus on the potential environmental effects of the proposal, alternatives to the proposal (including alternative locations and routes), and measures to avoid or lessen environmental impact.
 The more specific your comments, the more useful they will be.
-To ensure that your comments are timely and properly recorded, please send in your comments so that they will be received in Washington, DC on or before October 15, 2009.
+Please carefully follow these instructions to ensure that your comments are received in time and properly recorded:

 Environmental Mailing List

-If you do not want to send comments at this time but still want to remain on our mailing list, please return the Information Request (Appendix 2).
-If you do not return the Information Request, you will be taken off the mailing list.
+If you wish to remain on our environmental mailing list, please return the Information Request Form included in Appendix 3.
+If you do not return this form, you will be removed from our mailing list.

-1. The appendices referenced in this notice are not being printed in the Federal Register.
-Copies of all appendices are available on the Commission's Web site at the “eLibrary” link or from the Commission's Public Reference Room, 888 First Street, NE., Washington, DC 20426, or call (202) 502-8371.
-For instructions on connecting to eLibrary, refer to the last page of this notice.
+2. The appendices referenced in this notice are not being printed in the Federal Register.
+Copies of all appendices, other than appendix 1 (maps), are available on the Commission's Web site at the “eLibrary” link or from the Commission's Public Reference Room, 888 First Street, NE., Washington, DC 20426, or call (202) 502-8371.
+For instructions on connecting to eLibrary refer to the last page of this notice.
 Copies of the appendices were sent to all those receiving this notice in the mail.Back to Citation

 BILLING CODE 6717-01-P